dylanfisher/mobile_design_2018_fall/_agendas/week-13.md

 ### In Class
 - Students present their directions in groups of 3.
 Collect feedback regarding which is the most compelling direction and how it can be communicated more clearly.
 I&rsquo;ll go around the room and meet with each group.
+- Time permitting: Gallery of App store assignment.
+Students pull up their App Store assignment on their computer and we walk through and observe them.

 ### Homework
 - Come to class with a complete a working draft of your final project.